DataDog/hiring-engineers/answers.md

 </br>
 Is there anything creative you would use Datadog for?
 </br></br>
-Real-time monitoring of Formula 1 telemetry data.
+Real-time monitoring of Formula 1 (motorsport racing) telemetry data.
 Data streaming is important for getting insights in real time and reacting to events as fast as possible.
 </br></br>
 Real Formula 1 data is not easily accessible, so the best way is to simulate it.